BhallaLab/almirah/CODE_OF_CONDUCT.rst

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Upi Bhalla at bhalla@ncbs.res.in.
-This includes non-disclosure of security risks or leaks in the ADBS dataset and disrespect of data privacy.
+This includes disclosure of security risks or leaks in datasets and disrespect of data privacy.

 Confidentiality will be respected in reporting.